SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 On the **Incident Details** page, you can take all the actions that are supported on our web app.
 The page has 4 major sections, namely:

 - Details - the incident details that come in from the incident payload
-- Timeline - the timeline of incident specific activities, such as Acknowledging or Resolving an Incident, Actions that are run and so on.
+- Incident Activity Timeline - the timeline of incident specific activities, such as Acknowledging or Resolving an Incident, Actions that are run and so on.
 - Events - incidents events that are deduplicated against the parent incident
 - Incident Notes & Starred Notes - all the notes created and starred for the incident